Cloudlock/marshmallow/docs/quickstart.rst

 When your model has many attributes, specifying the field type for every attribute can get repetitive, especially when many of the attributes are already native Python datatypes.

-The *class Meta* paradigm allows you to specify which attributes you want to serialize.
-Marshmallow will choose an appropriate field type based on the attribute's type.
+The *class Meta* paradigm allows you to specify which attributes you want to serialize. marshmallow2 will choose an appropriate field type based on the attribute's type.

 Let's refactor our User schema to be more concise.